grd/FreePDM/ConceptOfDesign/FreePDM_03-DesignDecisions.md

 ### Database

-Within databases there are two main types of databases.
+There are two main types of databases:
 [SQL](https://en.wikipedia.org/wiki/SQL) based databases.
 Examples of SQL like databases are [SQLite](https://sqlite.org/index.html), [MariaDB](https://mariadb.org/), [PostgreSQL](https://www.postgresql.org/).
 <!--On https://sqlite.org/fileformat2.html is written:-->
 <!--The main database file consists of one or more pages.
 The size of a page is a power of two between 512 and 65536 inclusive.
 All pages within the same database are the same size.
 The page size for a database file is determined by the 2-byte integer located at an offset of 16 bytes from the beginning of the database file.-->